-Focus groups provide the exploratory research that reveal case themes and issues that can then be put to the test.
-A mock trial is a more in-depth, structured, and thorough approach that will help you shape your trial strategies based on the jurors’ perspectives.
-You will be able to gauge how your case resonates with them from their direct feedback.
-Simulating a real trial, you will be able to identify your strengths and weaknesses by how the jury scores your performance.
-They will score you through written answers to case-specific questions, and verbally during deliberations and debriefing.
+A mock trial is more in-depth than a focus group.
+A mock trial is a structured thorough approach to help you shape your trial strategies.
+Simulating a real trial, you will be able to identify your strengths and weaknesses by the jury feedback you get.
+They will critique you and your case through written answers to case-specific questions and verbally during deliberations and debriefing.

 Mock trial format:

 In a one- or two-day format, both sides of your case, including exhibits and witnesses, are presented to a group of mock jurors.
-Afterwards, the group is divided into two jury panels (or three, depending on the number of jurors chosen to participate) to deliberate your case to verdict.
+Afterwards, the jurors are divided into two or three jury panels to deliberate your case to verdict.
 With this feedback, you’re then able to identify what works and what doesn’t.
 All sessions are recorded for further review and analysis.

 Pre-trial research is the key to having the advantage, an edge, which could tip the scales in your favor.
-Use these powerful tools to bring your challenges into focus before you get to trial.
+Use these powerful tools to bring your challenges into focus.